Preston-Landers/concurrent-log-handler/README.md

 ## Change Log ##

+- 0.9.15: Fix bug from last version on Python 2.
+(Issue #21) Thanks @condontrevor Also, on Python 2 and 3, apply unicode_error_policy (default: ignore) to convert a log message to the output stream's encoding.
+I.e., by default it will filter out (remove) any characters in a log message which cannot be converted to the output logfile's encoding.

 - 0.9.14: Fix writing LF line endings on Windows when encoding is specified.
   Added newline and terminator kwargs to allow customizing line ending behavior.
   Thanks to @vashek